brampat/brampat.github.io/2024-07-26_Why_AppSec/README.md

 <img align="right" src="running.png" style="width: 400px; padding: 10px;" margin="10px"> Is security a mandatory compliance thing or are you committed to a security culture in your company?
 Security is an infinite game.
 Be an athlete.
 Play the infinite game and get better one step at a time, step by step, each day.

+Note: this article is geared more towards stakeholders and decision makers, but suitable for everyone working with assets of value, digital or otherwise.

 ## Why do security